gkamtzir/HouseApi/README.md

 The actual API is live on http://83.212.115.201:5000/api/.

 ## Technical Notes
 The 'House' API is a RESTful API which is built using Python 3 and Flask Microframework.
 It makes use of the Flask-RESTful extension, which helps build more organized and structured APIs, and the SQLAlchemy toolkit as the Object Relational Mapper.
+Lastly, there is an email-only authentication system based on JWT.

 ### Installation Guide